All Episodes

 It won't be until February.

-Uh the opinion auditing firm takes an extended holiday break and just this week got back into action auditing opinions.
+The opinion auditing firm takes an extended holiday break and just this week got back into action auditing opinions.

 So it'll be till February.

-When you are already, I am documented to be almost always right 99.6% of the time.
+I wouldn't expect much of a change when you are already, I am documented to be almost always right 99.6% of the time, you got to be right a ridiculous number of times to move it up to 99.7.

-Well, we'll see what the uh Sullivan Group says when the new opinion audit comes sometime next month.
+Well, we'll see what the Sullivan Group says when the new opinion audit comes sometime next month.

 Great to have you back, folks.

-L Rushball behind the golden EIB microphone.
+L. Rushball behind the Golden EIB microphone.

 Happy to have you here, 800-282-2882.

-Email address L Rushbaugh at EIBNet.com, the House voting on the repeal of Obamacare bill today.
+The House voting on the repeal of Obamacare bill today.

-Got a couple of audio sound bites.
+Got a couple of audio soundbites.

 We'll delve into some details.

-A mantra montage of a bunch of Democrats and media types saying repealing Obamacare is discrimination.
+We have a mantra soundbite here, a mantra montage of a bunch of Democrats and media types saying repealing Obamacare is discrimination.

 Audio soundbite number six.